 In FY2014, these guidelines were made company-wide to cover all suppliers of the SUBARU Automotive Business, the Industrial Products Company and the Aerospace Company.
 In FY2015, we revised the content to incorporate the non-use of raw materials that engender social problems, such as conflict minerals.
 We are also conducting supplier surveys related to conflict minerals.
+Similarly, in FY2016, we revised the guidelines in the form of a joint edition with SIA, our local production plant in the U.S., and we have confirmed the integration of purchasing policy.

-Compliance with the guidelines is one of the conditions for the selection of suppliers, and FHI obviously expects not only our own business partners but also their suppliers to deploy and promote CSR.
+Compliance with the guidelines is one of the conditions for the selection of suppliers, and FHI obviously requests not only our own business partners but also their suppliers to deploy and promote CSR.
 Going forward, FHI will continue to promote CSR procurement efforts.